flerdesignstudio/Fler-Tools/README.md

 ## What the project does

-**Graphic-Tools** is a web-based suite of generative and visual tools designed for artists, designers, and developers.
+**Fler Tools** is a web-based suite of generative and visual tools designed for artists, designers, and developers.
 Built by Fler Design Studio, it provides interactive, high-performance web interfaces to explore mathematical and physical phenomena graphically.

 Current tools include:
 - **Chladni Plate Simulator**: Visualize Chladni resonance patterns.
 - **Hydrogen Orbitals**: Explore atomic orbital shapes.
 - **Oscilloscope**: Visualize waveforms and frequencies.
+- and many more...

 Features:
 - Real-time parameter tweaking.